Paul Schultz Martin: Overkill hypothesis

 Martin later developed an ancillary hypothesis focusing on the speed of human entry into and saturation of a frontier landscape.
-This, he called the “blitzkrieg model”, which, similar to the ideas of Russian climatologist Mikhail I. Budyko, relates the sudden demise of large mammal populations on different continents and at different times to the arrival of humans.
+This, he called the "blitzkrieg model", which, similar to the ideas of Russian climatologist Mikhail I. Budyko, relates the sudden demise of large mammal populations on different continents and at different times to the arrival of humans.
 Martin proposed that as humans migrated from Africa and Eurasia to Australia, the Americas, and the islands of the Pacific, the new arrivals rapidly hunted to extinction the large animals endemic to each continent and thus also naive in the presence of unfamiliar primates equipped with lethal projectiles.
 Martin particularly focused his research on North America, whose late Ice Age fauna rivaled that of Africa today.

-Martin sometimes faced criticism from archaeologists and paleontologists who claimed earlier dates for human arrival in the Americas or later dates for certain extinct animals than the overkill theory would suggest.
+For the first several decades of scientific debate about the overkill hypothesis, Martin faced substantial criticism from archaeologists and paleontologists who claimed earlier dates for human arrival in the Americas or later dates for certain extinct animals than the overkill theory would suggest.
 Martin maintained that such claims were the result of faulty scientific analysis and pointed out that no such dates had yet been independently verified.
+By 2015, five years after Martin died, radiocarbon dates had been compiled and refined to such an extent that a group of scientists concluded, "Our results, based on analyses of radiocarbon dates from Eastern Beringia, the contiguous United States, and South America, suggest north to south, time, and space transgressive declines in megafaunal populations as predicted by the overkill hypothesis.
+This finding is difficult to reconcile with other extinction hypotheses."